osmandapp/web/main/docs/user/personal/global-settings.md

 ### Data storage folder

-Here you can change storage folder (Android) and know memorу usage by OsmAnd data.
-More info about data storage settings read [here](../personal/storage.md#data-storage-folder).
+You can change the storage folder and check the memory usage with OsmAnd data.
+Read more about storage settings [here](../personal/storage.md#data-storage-folder).

 <Tabs groupId="operating-systems">